SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Mandatory: none

-This namelist provides grid spacing of k-space for periodic systems.
+This input keyword provides grid spacing of k-space for periodic systems.

 ::